-Trad Week is thrilled to host the world premiere of Pontún, a new Irish-based music quartet embracing folk traditions from Ireland and Africa, at the RCC.
+Trad Week is thrilled to host Pontún, a new Irish-based music quartet embracing folk traditions from Ireland and Africa, at the RCC.

-The band, whose first full live concert this will be, features several Jiggy players, including Éamonn Galldubh on Whistle & Uilleann Pipes, Robbie Harris on Percussion, and Niwel Tsumbu on Guitar & Vocals.
+The band features several Jiggy players, including Éamonn Galldubh on Whistle & Uilleann Pipes, Robbie Harris on Percussion, and Niwel Tsumbu on Guitar & Vocals.
 The legendary Steve Cooney also joins them on Bass.

 Éamonn Galldubh has toured and recorded with artists including Clannad, Moya Brennan, Cara Dillon, Riverdance, Damien Dempsey, Ragús, Niamh Ní Charra, Celtic Woman, Hazel O Connor, Tarab, Dúlra, Druid Theatre and the RTE Concert Orchestra.

 He has performed in over forty countries across five continents. Éamonn began playing traditional Irish music on the tin whistle at age eight, moving on to the uilleann pipes, flute and saxophone.
 He enjoys working both as a session player and performing as a solo artist.
 As a composer his work has been performed and recorded by artists including Moya Brennan and Zoe Conway.